How to Tweak the Source Resistor for Best Performance

 ground.

-Ideal Vd.
-If drain voltage (Vd) is between 4 and 7 volts, the circuit will work.
-The
+the best possible fidelity.
+Yet many devices don't match the ideal.
+If the drain voltage is between 4 and 7 volts, the circuit

-ideal Vd point is halfway between the drain voltage and source voltage (Vs).
+will work.
+The ideal Vd point is halfway between the drain voltage and source voltage (Vs).
+When you play through the preamp,

 |